 The Arizona Board of Nursing suggests that prospective graduates register to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN) one month prior to graduating from the nursing program.1 However, graduates may still register to take the exam following graduation and/or the initial application for licensure.
 Eligibility to test will be issued by the Arizona Board of Nursing following receipt of the application for licensure and official transcripts from the program from which the applicant graduated.1

-Registration for the NCLEX-RN is done with Pearson VUE, the company that administers the exam on behalf of the state of Arizona.3 Applicants have ninety days to test from the initial eligibility date; exam scores are mailed within seven to ten days following completion of the NCLEX-RN.1 Faster results may be obtained by calling 1-900-776-2539 from a landline phone 48 hours after the NCLEX-RN is taken.1
+Registration for the NCLEX-RN is done through Pearson VUE, the company that administers the exam on behalf of the state of Arizona.3 Applicants have 90 days to test from the initial eligibility date; exam scores are mailed within seven to 10 days following completion of the NCLEX-RN.1 Faster results may be obtained by calling 1-900-776-2539 from a landline phone 48 hours after the NCLEX-RN is taken.1

 3. Submit the RN/LPN Licensure by Examination Form.

 The Arizona State Board of Nursing RN/LPN Licensure By Examination form is used to request licensure for first-time applicants who are not licensed in another state.
 1 All required fees, as outlined on the form, should be submitted together with the completed application.
 Applicants should also request official transcripts or other proof of graduation from an approved nursing program from the school(s) attended in earning a nursing diploma or degree.1

 4. Complete the Fingerprint Card for Federal Background Check.